ramhaidar/Zen-Browser-Portable/README.md

 <details>
 <summary><strong>Is this an official Zen Browser project?</strong></summary>
 No, this is a community-created portable wrapper for Zen Browser.
-For official Zen Browser releases, visit the official Zen Browser repository.
+For official Zen Browser releases, visit the official Zen Browser repository at <a href="https://github.com/zen-browser/desktop">https://github.com/zen-browser/desktop</a>.
 </details>

 ---